-The Hunter Original boots, priced at $155, are "name-brand" rain boots (and the brand was established in 1856).
+The Hunter Original boots are "name-brand" rain boots (and the brand was established in 1856).
 But beyond the name, styling, and handcrafted natural rubber, these boots deliver pretty standard performance for a rubber boot.
 Measuring 16.9 inches tall and weighing in at 5.42 lbs, these boots lack insulation, which makes them more useful in warmer weather.
 And while this is hard to quantify, these boots were extremely floppy and did not provide much support.
 Overall, we weren't impressed by these boots when comparing them to the products that were designed with function first and form second.

 With a 16.9-inch shaft height, these boots had the second highest shaft height in our test, only measuring .7 inches shorter than the Original Muck Boot Company Arctic Sport.
 However, the Hunter boots far more flexible rubber made them feel much less protective against splashes, a feeling accentuated by their larger circumference at the top of the shaft (17 inches to the Arctic Sport's 15.5"), which felt like water might slosh in the top.